 Leaked Brexit Document Depicts Government Fears Of Gridlock, Food Shortages, Unrest

-Britain would face gridlock at ports, shortages of medicine, fuel and food and a hard border with Ireland if it leaves the EU with no deal, according to a leaked government document.
+Britain would face gridlock at ports; shortages of medicine, fuel and food; and a hard border with Ireland if it left the European Union with no deal, according to a leaked government document.

-Trucks could be dealt two-and-a-half-day delays at ports with significant disruption lasting up for three months, impacting fuel supplies in London and the southeast of England, according the document.
+Trucks could be dealt 2 1/2-day delays at ports, with significant disruption lasting up to three months, which would affect fuel supplies in London and the southeast of England, according the document.

-Medical supplies will also be vulnerable to "severe extended delays," since about three-quarters of the U.K.'s medicine come across the English Channel.
+Medical supplies will also be vulnerable to "severe extended delays," since about three-quarters of the U.K.'s medicine comes across the English Channel.

-Fresh food will become less available and prices will rise, according to the release, expected to especially hit vulnerable groups.
+Fresh food will become less available, and prices will rise, according to the document.
+That outcome is expected to especially hit vulnerable groups.

-The government anticipates the return of a hard border with Ireland, which could spark protests and road blocks.
+The government anticipates the return of a hard border with Ireland, which could spark protests and roadblocks.

-It also forecasts the closure of two oil refineries after import tariffs are eliminated, causing an expected loss of 2,000 jobs, worker unrest and disruptions to fuel.
+It also forecasts the closure of two oil refineries after import tariffs are eliminated, causing an expected loss of 2,000 jobs, worker unrest and disruptions to fuel supplies.

 A government source told the Sunday Times: "This is not Project Fear — this is the most realistic assessment of what the public face with no deal.
 These are likely, basic, reasonable scenarios — not the worst case."

-The revelations come just before Boris Johnson takes his first official foreign trip as prime minister to meet with President Emmanuel Macron of France and Chancellor Angela Merkel of Germany in advance the G-7 summit this coming weekend in Biarritz, France.
+The revelations come just before Boris Johnson takes his first official foreign trip as prime minister to meet with French President Emmanuel Macron and German Chancellor Angela Merkel in advance of this coming weekend's G7 summit in Biarritz, France.

-The Financial Times quoted government insiders who rebutted the document, saying it is not a realistic scenario for a no-deal, pointing out that it was written under Theresa May's leadership and did not reflect the preparations underway spearheaded by Prime Minister Johnson.
+The Financial Times quoted government insiders who rebutted the document, saying it is not a realistic scenario for a no-deal Brexit and pointing out that it was written under the leadership of Johnson's predecessor, Theresa May, and does not reflect the preparations spearheaded by Johnson that are now underway.

 "This document is from when ministers were blocking what needed to be done to get ready to leave and the funds were not available.
 It has been deliberately leaked by a former minister in an attempt to influence discussions with EU leaders," a source told the paper.

-British energy minister Kwasi Kwarteng also downplayed the report in an interview with a British broadcaster.
+British Energy Minister Kwasi Kwarteng also downplayed the report in an interview with a British broadcaster.